kptdev/kpt/README.md

 <img src="logo/KptLogoLarge.png" width="220">

-# kpt: Automate Kubernetes Configuration Editing
+# kpt: Automate Kubernetes Configuration Editing!!!

 kpt is a package-centric toolchain that enables a WYSIWYG configuration authoring, automation, and delivery experience, which simplifies managing